kyodaii/kyodaii/README.md

 ###

-<p align="left">My name is Jeremy, and I am a self-taught programmer focusing on Python andweb development!</p>
+<p align="left">My name is Jeremy, and I am a self-taught programmer focusing on Python and web development!</p>

 ###